 What the Tennessee Law Prohibits

 Tennessee legislators saw the trend as not promising in convincing its drivers to voluntarily refrain from at least hand-held cellphone use.
-Consequently, it passed a law last year that mandates the following:
+Consequently, it passed Tennessee’s hands-free law last year that mandates the following:

 - You cannot hold a cellphone in your hand, against your ear, or anywhere else on your body for any reason unless it is an emergency.
 An emergency is not being late for an appointment or school.
 It must be an occurrence that threatens human life, health, or property.